google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`default/` **general** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element sets the attributes of the dummy :ref:`general <general>` element of the defaults class.
+| This element sets the attributes of the dummy :ref:`general <actuator-general>` element of the defaults class.
 | All general attributes are available here except: name, class, joint, jointinparent, site, tendon, slidersite,
   cranksite.